Are you looking for new ways to simplify your financial life? Let’s get real, managing your money and business isn’t easy.

 11. Sync bill due dates with your calendar

 Did you know that you can combine both of these tactics into one simple solution?
-This is where Focuster comes in.
-Focuster is a focus management app that I use to sync my bill due dates with my task list.
+Asana is a task management app that syncs your bill due dates and Google Calendar with your to-do list.

 This makes it easy to schedule out payment dates to make sure you will have enough money, as well as have a reminder for the day the bill actually needs to be paid.